New college hires (NCH) that drive NXP development with innovative and creative energy are one of our most valuable assets. The last

 NXP’s career page

-and submit your application for Sales & Applications Engineer positions
+and submit your application for Sales and Applications Engineer positions

 that best applies to your next step in your career.